The Complexity of Infectious Disease Testing

 Melbourne, Australia

 Wayne Dimech is a Scientific and Business Relations Manager for the National Serology Reference Laboratory, a WHO Collaborating Centre.
-Mr Dimech obtained a B.App.
+Dimech obtained a B.App.
 Sci; and an MBA.
 He is a fellow from the Australian Institute of Medical Scientists and the Faculty of Science (Research) of the Royal College of Pathologists Australia.
 He is a recognized expert in infectious disease serology and laboratory quality.